Golden Arrow (car): John Samuel Irving

 Contemporary reports refer to the car as the Irving-Napier Golden Arrow.

 Irving had left Sunbeam and his new employers, Humfrey-Sandberg, granted him permission to use part of his time designing and constructing Golden Arrow for ex-Sunbeam driver Henry Segrave.
 Golden Arrow was, Segrave said, very docile compared with other cars of its kind.
 After the first trial run when he established no goggles were necessary at 182 mph Segrave drove the car up some planks to get it off the beach then drove it back along the main street of Daytona to its garage.

 The sponsors required a British brand name for the engine and Napier was chosen.
 Dunlop's tyres were not warranted safe beyond 250 mph so the planned maximum of 274 mph was pulled back.
 To minimise frontal area Irving based the shape of the nose on the racing Supermarine S.5's cowling.
 Leading fairings in front of the front wheels gave no useful improvement and they were abandoned.
 An irreducible minimum was arrived at for the size of the cockpit because it had to be large enough for a sixteen-inch steering wheel believed to be needed to give sufficient leverage.
 In the end a large tail fin was adopted in case of side gusts, it located the centre of gravity an inch in front of the centre of pressure.
 The whole shell was shaped to exert a downward air pressure to keep the driving wheels on the ground and assist stability but a further 260 lbs of lead ballast was added to the tail.
 The twin prop-shafts were given strong casings in case they came apart at high speed.
 The axle was given no differential.
 At that time the car was notable among land speed record cars for having 4-wheel brakes.
 Suspension was by half-elliptic leaf springs all round, axle travel was limited to just 11/4 inches in front and 13/4 at the rear axle.
 The car was built at KLG Works on Kingston Hill.

 Segrave found he could not use all the throttle opening until past 2400 rpm, or, in bottom gear, until the car was moving in excess of 55 mph.
 The engine ran throughout without a misfire and the extra ice cooling turned out to be unnecessary.
 Segrave made just the two runs.
 Including that first test run it is doubtful if the car has travelled as much as 40 mi in its whole life.

-Irving was helped by chief draughtsman W U Snell, his brother lent by Alvis to supervise the car's building and his daughter who dealt with all the associated progress-chasing and administrative work.
+Irving was helped by chief draughtsman W Snell, his brother lent by Alvis to supervise the car's building and his daughter who dealt with all the associated progress-chasing and administrative work.

 The engine cannot be run again because the cylinder blocks were not properly inhibited and are now too porous.
-Wakefield / Castrol presented the car to the National Motor Museum at Beaulieu in 1958.
+Castrol presented the car to the National Motor Museum, Beaulieu in 1958.